tnakatani/cs6601_assignment_2/README.md

 Your agent will have a limited amount of time to act each turn (10 seconds).
 We will call these functions directly so **don’t modify** the <u>function names</u> or the <u>parameters</u>.

 In addition to checking time each turn, you will be penalized if your agent takes more than a few minutes at construction time (for example, if you attempt to load the entire set of possible board states from memory).
 We have divided the tests into three(mentioned in details in next grading section below).
-In total, your submission will be allowed to run for a maximum of <u>120 minutes</u> before being interrupted <u> for second and third section.
-Your submission will be allowed to run for a maximum of <u>30 minutes</u> for first section.
+In total, your submission will be allowed to run for a maximum of <u>30 minutes</u> before being interrupted for the first section.
+This is increased to <u>120 minutes</u> for the second and third section.

 These are the bare minimum requirements for your AI, and the rest is up to you.
 You will be scored according to how well your AI performs against some baseline AIs that we provide (see “Grading”).
 If you want to improve over the base performance, here are a few suggestions:

 - Use partition techniques.
 - Store the evaluation scores for past moves.
-- Modify your evaluation function to account for “killer moves”.
+- Modify your evaluation function to account for “killer moves” and "pushes".
 - Optimize functions that are called often.
 - Order nodes to maximize pruning.